CJAI-FM: History

 The station launched on April 1, 2006, originally on 93.7 FM with a power of 5 watts.
 Previously licensed as a developmental community radio station, Amherst Island Radio changed frequency to 92.1 FM in October 2007 following the licensing of a new radio station on the adjacent 93.5 frequency in Kingston, and was granted a permanent license on December 6, 2007.
 It operated as a 250-watt class B community broadcast undertaking for the ensuing 14 year period.

 On August 4, 2020, Amherst Island Broadcasting Inc. submitted an application to change CJAI-FM's frequency from 92.1 MHz to 101.3 MHz with an associated power increase.
 On April 8, 2021, Amherst Island Radio Broadcasting Inc. received CRTC approval to change CJAI-FM's frequency from 92.1 MHz to 101.3 MHz, increasing the maximum effective radiated power (ERP) from 250 to 4,800 watts, increasing the average ERP from 166 to 3,050 watts, increasing the effective height of the antenna above average terrain from 18 to 43.4 metres.

-The station was moved its current 101.3 FM frequency, with increased power, and new transmitter site on October 26, 2021.
+The station moved its current 101.3 FM frequency, with increased power, and new transmitter site in Stella, ON, on October 26, 2021.